I Want To Hear About Your Pregnancy Loss (And I Want You To Know About Mine)

 Then I got on Instagram and looked up the hashtags "miscarriage" and "pregnancy loss."
 I could not believe how many women were openly talking about their losses, and I was especially surprised to see how supportive they were all being of one another.
 How brave these women are to have shared!
 How courageous of these women to keep trying and trying.
 The further down the rabbit hole I went, the more empowered and inspired I became.

 I knew it was time for me to share.
 If I could help one person feel less alone, just as those brave strangers on Instagram had helped me, perhaps there could be some purpose to this awful experience.
 On my social media where I shared our story, I wrote, "You may think this is TMI, but what I'm learning is that I wish women talked about this more.
 If you have had a similar experience, please know that I feel you, and it is NOT your fault.
 I would love to connect and hear your story and share about our angels."

 I could not have imagined the outpouring of responses that followed.
 So many women and men came forward in the comments.
 People wrote me privately sharing about their losses, some saying they still had not even told their closest friends.

 My own friends and family came forward, and for the first time I was given the privilege of hearing the stories of their losses.
-I spent almost two full weeks on the phone every single day hearing stories of pregnancy loss and infertility.
+I spent almost two full weeks on the phone every single day hearing stories of pregnancy loss and fertility struggles.
 I also started to read about celebrities recently opening up about their losses.
 I downloaded and listened to all nine hours of Michelle Obama's Becoming, mostly to hear about her miscarriage.
 I watched Ali Wong's Netflix special Baby Cobra, in which she openly and humorously shares about her pregnancy loss.